Stand by Me (film): Plot

-That night, Chris complains to Gordie that he hates being associated with his family's reputation.
-He admits stealing school milk money but says he confessed to a teacher yet was still suspended as the teacher kept quiet and pocketed the money.
+Later that night, Chris tells Gordie that he hates being associated with his family's poor reputation.
+He admits to having stolen milk money at school, but says he confessed his theft to a teacher and returned the money.
+Nevertheless, he was suspended from school because the teacher kept quiet and pocketed the money.
 Devastated by the teacher's betrayal, Chris breaks down and cries.

-The next day, the boys swim across a swamp, discovering it's filled with leeches.
-Gordie faints after finding one in his underwear.
-After more hiking, the boys locate the body.
-The discovery traumatizes Gordie, who asks Chris why Denny had to die and cries about his father hating him.
-Chris comforts Gordie and asserts that his father simply doesn't know him.
+The next day, the boys wade across a swamp, discovering that it is filled with leeches.
+Gordie faints after removing a leech from his genitals.
+After Gordie regains consciousness, the boys continue hiking and locate Ray Brower's body.
+The discovery traumatizes Gordie; he asks Chris why his brother Denny had to die and cries, stating that his father hates him.
+Chris comforts Gordie and asserts that his father simply does not know him.

-Ace and his gang arrive to claim the body and threaten to hurt the boys if they stay.
-When Chris insults Ace and doesn't back down, Ace draws a switchblade.
-Gordie gets the gun, fires a warning shot, and stands beside Chris while pointing the gun at Ace.
-Ace demands the weapon, but Gordie refuses while insulting and threatening him.
-Ace and his gang vow revenge and leave.
-The boys realize it's wrong to exploit Ray Brower's death and instead report it via an anonymous phone call.
-They walk back to Castle Rock and part ways.
+Ace and his gang arrive to claim the body and threaten to hurt the boys if they do not leave.
+When Chris refuses, Ace draws a switchblade.
+Gordie uses Chris's father's pistol to fire a warning shot and comes to Chris' defense.
+Ace demands that Gordie turn over the weapon, but Gordie refuses, calling Ace a "cheap dime store hood".
+Ace vows revenge and leaves with his gang.
+Gordie and his friends decide that seeking recognition for finding Brower's body would be wrong; instead, they report it anonymously.
+They arrive home the next morning and part ways.

-Back in present day, Gordie is finishing a memoir of the experience.
-He notes that Vern and Teddy separated from him and Chris in junior high.
-Vern married after high school, had four children, and became a forklift operator.
-Teddy tried to get into the Army but failed due to his ear and his eyesight and wound up serving time in jail.
-Chris took college prep courses with Gordie and, despite struggling, later became a lawyer, with the two eventually drifting apart.
-While recently attempting to break up a fight in a restaurant, Chris was stabbed to death.
-Gordie writes that although he hadn't seen Chris in over a decade, he'll miss him forever.
-He ends his story with "I never had any friends later on like the ones I had when I was twelve.
-Jesus, does anyone?" before going outside to play with his son.
+Back in 1985, Gordie is finishing a memoir about the events of Labor Day weekend in 1959.
+He notes that Vern and Teddy drifted apart from him and Chris in junior high.
+Chris later became a lawyer, and Gordie eventually lost touch with him.
+Recently, while attempting to break up a fight, Chris was stabbed to death.
+Gordie writes that despite not having seen Chris in over a decade, he will miss him forever.
+He ends his narration with the following words: "I never had any friends later on like the ones I had when I was twelve.
+Jesus, does anyone?"